 Micro-pipettes with disposable plastic tips (25-1000μL), multi-channel pipette (50-250μL) or stepper pipette (50-250μL), or electronic repeating pipette with disposable plastic tips, timer, and lateral flow strip reader.
+A 37°C incubator is also required.
 RNase A or RNase Inhibitors may be desired as controls in the test.